haskellfoundation/error-message-index/message-index/messages/GHC-80768/index.md

 introduced: 9.6.1
 ---

 Similarly to how type families are not allowed in data type return kinds, type families are not allowed in class return kinds.
-Usually GHC allows for type equalities considering type family reductions but not in these two cases.
+Usually, GHC compares types and kinds up to type family reductions, but not in these two cases.